yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Oral speech at the conference is coming soon!
 The 8min speech explains in more details and with more figures.

 Author Reply:
 Thank you for your interest in our work!
 I want to apologize for uploading the wrong files.
-Please use the new .py files in this repository if you downloaded the wrong files (before 3/18).
+Please use the new .py files in this repository if you downloaded the wrong files (before March 18 2021).
 (Sorry!)

 ![image](https://github.com/yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/blob/master/Cover.png)